isoAdvector/isoAdvector/README.md

 releases but the script isoAdvector/bin/generateCodeForOldVersion copies the code in isoAdvector/OpenFOAM to isoAdvector/OpenFOAM-[oldLoadedOFversion] and attempts to modify this code to become compatible with an older sourced OpenFOAM version.
-The code should work with OpenFOAM-6, dev, 5.x, 4.x, 3.0.1, 2.2.2, 2.2.0.
+The code should work with the following OpenFOAM versions:

+7, 6, 5.x, 4.x, 3.0.1, 2.2.2, 2.2.0

+There are known to be issues with the following versions:

+2.3.0, 2.3.1, 2.4.0

-There are known to be issues with 2.3.0, 2.3.1 and 2.4.0, so using these versions is not recommended.
+so using isoAdvector with these versions is not recommended.

 OpenFOAM-v1706 and later vXXYY version contain an integration of the isoAdvector code with the interFlow solver named interIsoFoam.
 For more info on the v1706 integration see:

 https://www.openfoam.com/releases/openfoam-v1706/numerics.php#numerics-isoadvector